memgraph/documentation/pages/querying/performance-optimization.md

 +----------------------------------------------------------------------+
 ```

-From the query plan, we can observe that the advantage of the cartesian is filtering both its
+From the query plan, we can observe that the advantage of the `Cartesian` operator is filtering both its
 branches and therefore reduces the cardinality of the rows,
 before coming into the final operator `Produce` which streams the results.

-Known disadvantage of the cartesian operator is that it quickly builds up memory if there are a lot
+Known disadvantage of the `Cartesian` operator is that it quickly builds up memory if there are a lot

 of rows being produced from its branches.

-Cartesian product can be disabled by setting the `--cartesian-product-enabled` flag to false, and it is
+The cartesian product can be disabled by setting the `--cartesian-product-enabled` flag to `false`, and it is
-also present as a run time configurable flag (check [database settings](/configuration/configuration-settings#during-runtime)).
+also present as a [run-time configurable flag](/configuration/configuration-settings#during-runtime).

 ## Index hinting